Five Retirement Success Steps RevealedFebruary 15, 2018

 - Guidelines can help investors get started even when they’re uncertain about the future.

 - Investors should regularly revisit their strategies and assumptions to keep their plans and goals aligned.

 Saving for retirement represents an important long-term financial goal for most investors.
 Although your savings strategy will reflect your personal circumstances and the type of retirement you envision, certain challenges are common to nearly everyone.
 For instance, those still in the workforce frequently want to know whether they are saving enough for retirement, while retirees often wonder how much they can afford to spend.
 The answers to these common questions may vary from person to person, but the following recommendations can help start you down the path toward retirement success.

 1. How much should I ultimately be saving for retirement?

-"Exactly how much you need to save depends on several factors, including your lifestyle, how much you earn, and your unique vision for this next stage of life," says Keith McGurrin, CFP®, a financial planner with T. Rowe Price.
+"Exactly how much you need to save depends on several factors, including your lifestyle, how much you earn, and your unique vision for this next stage of life," says Keith McGurrin, CFP®, lead financial planner with T. Rowe Price.
 However, by aiming to save at least 15% of your income—including any employer match—you can give yourself a good chance to maintain your current lifestyle in retirement.

 Each extra percentage point you save will make a difference in your retirement savings.
 (See “Every Little Bit Helps.”)
 T. Rowe Price’s 15% guideline is based on several factors, including the potential that your retirement will last 30 years or longer.
 Life expectancy increases with age: For example, your likelihood of living to age 95 is higher at age 70 than at age 65.
 That means as you live longer, you’ll face increased risks from inflation and higher health care costs.
 A 15% target can help your savings generate a robust income stream in the face of these long-term challenges.To set up automatic investments, log in to your account.